-Kicking for Kids Who Can't is an event held by the Amputee Coalition which is an annual event held on the National Mall in Washington, D.C.
-The proceeds raised for the event go to support the Amputee Coalition's Youth Camp program which aims to send 100 children with limb loss between the ages of 10-17 to summer camp.
+Kicking for Kids Who Can’t is an annual event held by the Amputee Coalition on the National Mall in Washington, D.C.
+The proceeds raised for the event go to support its Paddy Rossbach Youth Camp program, which aims to send 100 children with limb loss between the ages of 10-17 to summer camp.

 10:00am – 12:00pm

 The National Mall in Washington, D.C.

 Anyone is invited to participate in this event to help raise awareness about children with limb loss, and to help support sending kids to camp.
 If you’re interested in attending the event, there is a registration fee of $20.
 The program includes speakers, dancers, soccer players, karate experts, and more, all of which are represented by amputees.
 Additionally, the program will provide children who are missing limbs -- and those who are not -- an opportunity to participate in a number of kicking events, including soccer, karate, kickball, and football!

 Registration Page Coming Soon!

 If you’re unable to attend the event, the Amputee Coalition greatly appreciates your support through donations.
 Every dollar raised goes to send children with limb loss or limb difference to the Paddy Rossbach youth camp.
 This year’s camp is being held on July 19-23 at Camp Joy in Clarksville, Ohio.
 The Coalition covers all expenses, including travel, for the campers.
 The average cost to send a child to camp is $1,800.
 Since its beginning in 2000, the camp has hosted more than 790 campers with limb loss or limb difference.

 Support the Amputee Coalition's Paddy Rossbach Youth Camp